 Why The Mick Himself Has Immortal Legendary Status

-In order to truly understand why the ’52 Mantle is so special and astronomically valuable, you have to be schooled on why the Commerce Comet himself is so legendary.
+To truly understand why the ’52 Mantle is so unique and astronomically valuable, you have to be schooled on why the Commerce Comet himself is so legendary.
 A lot had to come together for Mantle to reach this rarified air.
-First off, the New York Yankees are arguably the most prolific club in all of the professional sports.
+First, the New York Yankees are arguably the most prolific club in all professional sports.
 Like Manchester United in soccer, the L.A.
 Lakers (or one could argue the Boston Celtics) in basketball (Kentucky for the college ranks), and the New England Patriots in football (Notre Dame for the college game), they are the creme de la creme.

-So when you’re Yankees’ best of the best, well, you’re in the most truly rarified air of the entire pantheon of pantheons.
-Go to Yankee Stadium and visit Monument Park (although you’ll have to get there as soon as the gates open in order to get in) and you’ll understand this.
+So when you’re Yankees’ best of the best, you’re in the most genuinely rarified air of the entire pantheon of pantheons.
+Go to Yankee Stadium and visit Monument Park (although you’ll have to get there as soon as the gates open), and you’ll understand this.

 Thirty-seven members of the Yankee organization are honored in Monument Park, with 22 having had their uniform numbers retired.
 However, there’s also an additional, elevated honor, consisting of a large red granite block, and this has been bestowed on just six legendary Yankees:

-Mantle’s plaque is titled “a great teammate,” and that’s exactly how he has been remembered on the field.
-Off the field, he was a complicated, colorful character, who no doubt had plenty of vices.
+Mantle’s plaque is titled “a great teammate,” and that’s precisely how he has been remembered on the field.
+Off the field, he was a complicated, colorful character who no doubt had plenty of vices.
 But at the end of the day, all larger-than-life athletes come with baggage.

-Throughout his career, all of which was spent with the Yanks (1951-1968) he was regarded as one of the best all-around players.
-He was a slick fielder, with speed and agility, but also with the ability to hit with light tower power.
+Throughout his career, all of which was spent with the Yanks (1951-1968), he was regarded as one of the best all-around players.
+He was a slick fielder with speed, agility, and the ability to hit with light tower power.

 Considered the greatest switch hitter in baseball history, he was a precursor to the modern era baseball superstar.
 In addition to being the all-time leader in World Series home runs, he’s also topped the all-time Fall Classic list in total bases (123) runs scored (42), and RBI (40).
 While another Yankee, Reggie Jackson, is known by the moniker of “Mr. October,” the title truly belongs to Mantle.

 He is also responsible for the term “tape measure home run.”
-The Mick hit a 565-foot homer at Washington D.C.’s Griffith Stadium on April 17, 1953, and when the Yankees PR Director got the tape measure out for it, this specific baseball terminology was born.
+The Mick hit a 565-foot homer at Washington D.C.’s Griffith Stadium on April 17, 1953.
+When the Yankees PR Director got the tape measure out for it, this specific baseball terminology was born.
 The exact tape measure is on display at the Yankee Stadium Museum today.

 Only Negro Leagues legend Josh Gibson and Babe Ruth himself are thought to have ever hit one farther.

-Mantle also hit one off the ornamental frieze of Yankee Stadium, on May 30, 1956, and again this home run came versus the Washington Senators.
+Mantle also hit one off the ornamental frieze of Yankee Stadium on May 30, 1956, this home run came versus the Washington Senators.
 Observers said this shot was just 18 inches away from leaving Yankee Stadium entirely.

 Talk about a Ruthian blast in the House that Ruth Built!
-Mantle also gave Roger Maris a run for his money during the immortal 1961 baseball season, but eventually, he just could not stay healthy enough over the course of the 162 game grind and join Maris in passing up Ruth’s record for home runs in a single season (60, 1927).
+Mantle also gave Roger Maris a run for his money during the immortal 1961 baseball season.
+Still, eventually, he just could not stay healthy enough throughout the 162-game grind and join Maris in passing up Ruth’s record for home runs in a single season (60, 1927).

-Nowadays it’s all about exit velocity and launch angle, and that’s where the Yankees’ current bash brothers of Aaron Judge and Giancarlo Stanton come in.
+Nowadays, it’s all about exit velocity and launch angle, where the Yankees’ current bash brothers of Aaron Judge and Giancarlo Stanton come in.

 Related: Aaron Judge Rookie Cards

 Stanton consistently ranks number one in the Major Leagues in exit velo, so you never want to miss one of his at-bats.
-Of course, “all rise for the judge” too, as he hits the ball with almost as much force and power.
+Of course, “all rise for the judge,” too, as he hits the ball with as much force and power.

-But above Judge, Stanton, Maris, Jackson, and yes, even Ruth, Mantle is the guy whose cards are so strongly coveted by collectors, and most likely that will never change.
-Jackson is the only other Yankee with a baseball card among the top 20 most expensive of all time, and while Ruth has some very valuable cards in his own right, they still only command a fraction of what this specific issue does.
+But above Judge, Stanton, Maris, Jackson, and even Ruth, Mantle is the guy whose cards are so intensely coveted by collectors, and most likely, that will never change.
+Jackson is the only other Yankee with a baseball card among the top 20 most expensive of all time, and while Ruth has some precious cards in his own right, they still only command a fraction of what this specific issue does.

-The Mick is especially unique in that his fame occurred in an era when the press was often willing to look the other way or even help cover-up, up his excessive drinking and extramarital affairs.
-Mantle himself wasn’t exactly all that discreet about either his alcoholism or his repeated adultery though.
+The Mick is incredibly unique in that his fame occurred in an era when the press was often willing to look the other way or even help cover-up, up his excessive drinking and extramarital affairs.
+Mantle wasn’t exactly all that discreet about his alcoholism or his repeated adultery, though.

 However, the reality of the very flawed human being has been submerged enough so that the mythical hero of #7 could live forever.
 In his day, he was considered the ultimate man’s man, and while that term has evolved and taken on a different meaning over time, The Mick’s rep has held up nicely.
 It was baseball’s all-time golden era, and he was the golden boy.
 You know the song: “Willie, Mickey and The Duke (Talking Baseball).”